Preparing for Birth: Setting the Stage

 Photo by Anna Hecker on Unsplash

-Most women have a clear image in their mind when they think of childbirth.
-Shaped by stories from family and friends, snippets from movies, and their own personal imagination.
-While some look forward to the arrival of the baby with joy, for others, the thought of giving birth is often associated with fears.
+Most women have a clear image in their heads when they think of childbirth.
+Influenced by stories from family and friends, snippets from movies, and their own imagination.
+While some look forward to the arrival of the baby with joy, the idea of childbirth is often associated with fears for others.

-If you are expecting a baby and have found your way here because of that, then: congratulations!
-Wonderful things are ahead!
+Perhaps you are expecting a baby and have found your way here for that reason, in which case congratulations!
+Wonderful things await you!
 But even if you are just preparing for a possible pregnancy, you are in the right place.
-We will not only show you how you can best prepare for the birth of your child, but also how to deal with your fears, to start this exciting new chapter of life as relaxed and calm as possible.
+We will not only show you how to best prepare for the birth of your child but also how to deal with your fears about starting this exciting phase of life as relaxed and calm as possible.

-What decisions must I make before childbirth?
-Before giving birth, you should decide where you want to give birth and who you want to be present during the childbirth.
-You should also have a clear idea of the sequence of the birth in your mind and share these with your companion.
-Decide which procedures you will allow and which methods should only be used in an emergency.
+What decisions must I make before the birth?
+Before giving birth, you should decide where you would like to give birth and who you want to have with you during the birth.
+You should also have clear ideas about the birth process and share them with your companion.
+Decide which interventions you will allow and which means should only be used in emergencies.

-We have prepared a small guide for you with the most important framework conditions to prepare you for the upcoming birth.
+We have created a small guide with the most important framework conditions to prepare you for the upcoming birth.

-Even if it scares you, you can approach the birth of your child with confidence.
-Birth is a natural process, and your body is made for it.
-You can also trustfully turn to a midwife and your doctors, for them births are routine and they will support you as best as they can.
+Even if it might scare you, you can approach the birth of your child with confidence.
+Birth is a natural process and your body is made for it.
+You can also confidently turn to a midwife and your doctors, for whom births are part of their daily routine and they will support you as best as they can.

-The midwife can play an important role because, with her experience, she can help you find the right doctor and the perfect clinic for your needs.
-Start looking for a midwife early and, during the initial meeting, pay attention to your gut feeling.
-After all, this person is supposed to accompany you throughout the pregnancy and the first few months after birth.
+The midwife, in particular, can play an important role because, based on her experiences, she can help you find the right doctor and the perfect clinic for your needs.
+Start early with the search for a midwife and trust your instincts during the initial meeting.
+After all, this person should accompany you throughout the entire pregnancy and the first few months after birth.

-Tip: If intensive care by midwives is important to you, a birthing center might be the right place for you.
-But more on that in a moment.
+Tip: If intensive support from midwives is important to you, a birth center might be the right place for you.
+But more on that later.

-Even though midwives are an important source of support, you should also familiarize yourself with all topics related to childbirth to be mentally prepared for the birth and to approach it with optimism.
+Even though midwives are an important support, you should also deal with all topics related to the birth yourself to be both mentally prepared for the birth and optimistic about it.
 Below, we have created a guide that perfectly prepares you for the birth.
-We mainly focus on the following topics:
+We primarily focus on the following topics:

 -